-Time Inc is the definition of a modern day content production workflow.
-With 13 offices across the world and multiple brand subsidiaries that require all kinds of video content, from food and living, to sports and lifestyle, it’s a particular challenge to sync everyone’s workflow and ensure that high quality video content gets delivered on time and to requirements.
+Time Inc modernized their post-production workflow in order to meet the demand for video across all of their various audiences channels.
+With 13 offices across the world and multiple brand subsidiaries that require all kinds of video content, from food and living, to sports and lifestyle, they needed a workflow that would allow them to do more with less.

 From 2014 to 2016, Time Inc’s Alabama office has shifted from 750 videos a year to over 2,000.
 Jason Keener, one of the producers at the Alabama campus, works with a number of Time Inc brands and provides support to their New York counterparts.
-With a budget that remains the same, finding efficiencies in their workflow is where they succeed and thrive.
+With a budget that remained the same, they had to find efficiencies in their workflow.

 In this case study we’ll learn: